 2. Identify Trending Hashtags

-Under the Analysis page on Brand 24, there is a section title Trending Hashtags.
-This section provides the most popular hashtags that people are currently using with the selected keyword or phrase.
+On the left-hand side menu, you will see “Analysis”.
+Under this page on Brand 24, there is a section titled Trending Hashtags.
+This section provides the most popular hashtags people are currently using with the selected keyword or phrase.
 Make a list of the most popular hashtags that are in line with the content you are trying to create.
-These can be helpful as you publish your content on social media and deciding what hashtags to use.
+These can be helpful as you are deciding what hashtags to use when you post your content on social media.
 Below is an example of trending hashtags for the keyword “Walt Disney”.

 3. Identify Keywords in the Context of Discussion